theRealAph/ScopeLocals/README.md

 Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
-The short lifetime of virtual threads means that the programming model of thread locals doesn't matter, because it doesn't matter when they die at a prodigous rate - `remove()` isn't necessary when a thread, virtual or not, terminates.
+The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals. `remove()` isn't necessary when a thread, virtual or not, terminates, because when a thread terminates all thread local variables are removed.
 However, if you have a million threads and every one has its own inevitably mutable set of thread local variables, the memory footprint may become significant.